ElPainis/Fly-E3-Pro-v3/README.md

 > [!IMPORTANT]
 > Print Settings:
 > - 0.4 Nozzle
-> - 0.1mm layerhight
+> - 0.1mm layerheight
-> - Solid Infill
+> - Solid infill
 > - Heat resistant material like PETG or ABS
 > - Place on Buildplate as in the STL